-During the fourth fiscal quarter of 2015, we recorded a \$39.2 million impairment charge to reduce the carrying values of seven SCR rigs located in our International Land segment to their estimated fair value.
-Six of these rigs along with other rig related assets were classified as held for sale at September 30, 2016.
-We plan to sell these assets in their current condition.
+During the fourth fiscal quarter of 2015, we recorded a \$39.2 million impairment charge to reduce the carrying value of seven SCR rigs located in our International Land segment to their estimated fair value.

 Included in direct operating expenses for 2016 is \$9.8 million of foreign currency transaction losses, primarily due to a devaluation of the Argentine peso in December 2015.